 We are currently completing studies, planning and design to update the Cherrybrook Station Structure Plan as well as prepare a rezoning proposal for government land within the Cherrybrook Station Precinct.
 This proposal will build on existing plans for the area and will incorporate planning for the infrastructure needs of the growing community.

-We anticipate placing the draft Cherrybrook Station Precinct proposal on exhibition in the first half of 2018 for community submissions and feedback.
+We anticipate placing the draft Cherrybrook Station Precinct proposal on exhibition in the future for community submissions and feedback.

 Planning for the Cherrybrook Station Precinct builds on a significant body of planning for the area.
 This includes the North West Rail Link Corridor Strategy, Cherrybrook Station Structure Plan and North West Rail Link Corridor Strategy – Issues Paper.